Construction Change Order Template 2026

 9. Sync invoice information with QuickBooks when needed.

-This keeps the project organized from scope change to payment.
+Follow it and the project stays organized from the first scope change to the final payment.
+Here is each step in detail.

 Step 1: Create the job